jordancrane/blog/content/posts/2021/02/lets-split-keyboard-build-log/index.md

 ---
 title: "Let's Split Build Log (My First Mechanical Keyboard Build)"
-date: 2021-02-06T13:10:41-08:00
+date: 2021-02-21T12:10:41-08:00
-draft: true
+draft: false
 tags: ["Life", "Keyboards"]
 ---

 ![Let's split keyboard sitting on a desk](left-primary.jpeg)

-For going on three years now I've been a faithful [ErgoDox EZ](https://ergodox-ez.com/) user and evangelist.
-At first I didn't understand why I would possibly want to spend several hundred dollars on keyboard _parts_ and then still have to put them all together using several hundred dollars worth of tools, when I could spend the same amount (or realistically, less) and get a pre-made solution that works out of the box.
-But, as time has passed, my opinions on the ideal keyboard layout have grown gradually stronger (as I assume they tend to once you start using a programmable keyboard), and I'm finding myself wishing for configurations that aren't offered in a commercially manufactured keyboard.
-Namely, I'm plagued by two opinions which are inconvenient when held in tandem: firstly, that the ErgoDox has _too many keys_; and secondly, that split keyboards are _intrinsically superior_ to traditional keyboards.
-Since there aren't any commercially available split mechanical keyboards with substantially fewer keys than the ErgoDox (to my knowledge at least), this meant that to scratch this itch I was going to have to seek out a custom solution.
-I've always found the [Planck](https://olkb.com/collections/planck) keyboard to be an aesthetically pleasing keyboard---something about its symmetry and uniformity speaks to me, and it does away with the useless top row and 1u thumb cluster keys that plague the ErgoDox (seriously who uses these and what do their thumbs look like?)
+I first became interested in mechanical keyboards back in high school (because you _need_ n-key rollover to win at Minecraft) but it wasn't until around three years ago that I became interested in keyboards that deviate from the standard layout.
+For nearly that entire time I've been a faithful [ErgoDox EZ](https://ergodox-ez.com/) user and evangelist.
+It's always available, highly configurable, and user friendly.
+All things considered it's an excellent keyboard that any reasonable person would be completely satisfied with.
+I, however, am not a reasonable person.
+As time has passed I have become bothered by a trivial complaint: the ErgoDox has _too many keys_.
+Seriously who uses these and what do their thumbs look like?

 ![Useless ErgoDox keys, highlighted in red](useless-keys.jpeg)

-So when I found out that there existed a split version of the Planck called the Let's Split, I knew it was the one.
+Do these keys interfere with my use of the keyboard?
+Literally not at all.
+They _do_ interfere with my aesthetic sensibility though, and so I set out to find an alternative.
+I've always found the [Planck](https://olkb.com/collections/planck) keyboard to be aesthetically pleasing---something about its symmetry and uniformity speaks to me.
+So when I found out that a split version of the Planck called the Let's Split exists, I knew it was the one.
 Maybe not the one forever, but at least be the one I want to build first (I can already tell this is going to be a rabbit hole).

 Having explained all that, here is a list of the requirements I was hoping to meet with this build: